12 Top-Rated Attractions & Things to Do in Sioux Falls, SD

 Address: 301 S Main Avenue, Sioux Falls, South Dakota

-Located in Sertoma City Park on the southwest side of Sioux Falls, the Butterfly House & Aquarium provides a hands-on experience with an abundance of butterflies and variety of marine life.
+The Butterfly House & Aquarium provides a hands-on experience with an abundance of butterflies and variety of marine life.
+This non-profit facility is within the lovely Sertoma City Park on the southwest side of town.

-Operating as a nonprofit organization, the Butterfly House & Aquarium strives to nurture opportunities for learning, healing, and celebrating nature.
-Through exhibits like the Butterfly House or the Shark and Stingray Touch Pool, they seem to reach their goal.
+The Butterfly House & Aquarium strives to nurture opportunities for learning, healing, and celebrating nature.
+Through exhibits like the Butterfly House or the Shark and Stingray Touch Pool, they reach toward this goal.

 In addition to simply stopping by to see the exhibits, visitors to the Butterfly House & Aquarium are encouraged to partake in weekly classes and events for all ages.
 These programs range from young explorer camps to tai chi and yoga sessions in the gardens.